MatteoPerona/usa-power-outage-predictions/README.md

 ### Step One: Train Test Split

 Our first step is to separate our data into training and testing data.
 We separate variables we are predicting from the rest of our data then sample our data at random, reserving 80% as training data to fit our model and 20% to test our model on unseen data.
-One important thing to note at this stage is that we had to stratify our data when splitting into training and testing sets using the U.S._STATE variable.
-This makes sure that both training and testing data have relatively equal proportions of observations from each state.
-Without this step, we could run into problems where not all states represented in the testing set were included -- and one-hot encoded -- with the training set.

 ```py
 df = baseline_data